 Summons and Notices

 Child Support Petitions

 We receive many phone calls with questions regarding the eviction process.
-To assist you in understand the rights of landlords and tenants, we suggest you review Title 41 of the Oklahoma State Statutes.
-Title 41 can be located at: http://www.oscn.net/applications/oscn/Index.asp?ftdb=STOKST41&level=1
+To assist you in understanding the rights of landlords and tenants, we suggest you review Title 41 of the Oklahoma State Statutes.
+Title 41 can be located here: Oklahoma Title 41: Landlord and Tenant

 c.
-One Copy of the Return of Service four our officer to complete
+Return of Service for our officer to complete

 d.
 Self-addressed stamped envelope for the return

 e. $50 Service Fee (Personal checks and credit cards are not accepted) There is NO initial fee for service of emergency protective orders.

 Lawton, OK 73501

 If you have any further questions, please contact: 580-250-2506.